Water heater leaking water

 How do I know if my water heater needs to be replaced?

-If your water heater is leaking excessively, the tank is rusted, or it's more than 10 years old, it may be time to replace the entire unit.
+If your water heater is leaking from the tank itself or is more than 10 years old, it's likely time to replace it.

 Connect with certified professionals in your area